 Water lubricates joints and muscles.
 Water in our bodies acts like oil on a door, so if we don’t drink enough fluids, our joints can get achy.
 In Ireland, we should drink about 1.2 litres (six to eight glasses) of fluid every day to prevent dehydration.
 You need more in hotter climates.

 Pure water is best

-Some people are concerned about the fluoride in our water, but the jury is still out on that and the issue is hotly debated amongst scientists.
-If you are still worried about fluoride though, you can buy spring water in most shops and drink that instead.
+Some people are concerned about fluoride in tap water, but the issue is still being debated amongst scientists.
+If you are still worried about fluoride, you can buy spring water in most shops and drink that instead.